OUR SENIOR PASTORS

 The same au pairs who started Oslo church moved to Madrid.
 In 2009, FCCC Copenhagen helped establish FCCC Madrid.
 It started with life groups and formally launched the first service in April 2010.
 They now have their own place of worship with about 70 regular attendees under the leadership of couple pastors, Christopher and Arceli Cabatbat.

-FCCC Oslo has also been planting churches since then.
-At present, through the concerted effort of all the daughter churches we now have FCCC in Sandvika, Norway; Paris, France; Barcelona, Spain; General Santos City and Bible studies in several places in the Philippines; and pioneering work in Helsinki, Finland and Athens, Greece and a sister church in Zurich, Switzerland.
+FCC Oslo (now FIC) has also been planting churches since then.
+At present, through the concerted effort of all the daughter churches we now have FCC in Sandvika, Norway; Paris, France; Barcelona, Spain; General Santos City and Bible studies in several places in the Philippines.
+Pioneering work continues in Helsinki, Finland and Athens, Greece.
+We also have sister churches in Zurich and Saint Gallen, Switzerland.
 Hence, we are now known as the Filipino Christian Church Communities.

 The drive to win people for God and raise up leaders has never abated.
 To this day, FCCC Copenhagen and its daughter churches are all keen in winning the lost, empowering leaders and pioneering churches.
 We aim to bring people in a very intimate relationship with Jesus.
 May we always lift the name of Jesus higher to draw men unto Him.
 Forever we will … Love God, Love people.